SaidMadiCA/ChatMe-LLM/README.md

 - **API Key Issues**: Check that your OpenAI API key is valid and has sufficient quota
 - **File Not Found Errors**: Verify paths to your LinkedIn PDF and summary file
 - **Dependency Problems**: Make sure all packages are installed with the correct versions
+- **RAG Client Errors**: Verify that the client is configured correctly for your server mode
+- **Chat UI Not Working**: If the chat UI doesn't work, try the following:
+  - Ensure you're running the latest version of the code
+  - Restart the server in Gradio UI mode (`python main.py`)
+  - Clear your browser cache or try a different browser
+  - Check browser console for any JavaScript errors

 ## Extension Ideas